Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Analysis method

-where we introduce the normalisation constant $a_n$ such that the full posterior parameter space integrates to unity.
-We assume uniform priors on both varying parameters.
+where we introduced the normalisation constant $a_n$ such that the full posterior parameter space integrates to unity.
+We assumed uniform priors on both varying parameters.

 The corresponding 1D marginalised probability distributions can be used to extract the best-fit and confidence intervals.
 Our results do not indicate well-defined constraints on the parameters.
-This is caused by the high degeneracy in the posterior distribution, which can be seen from Fig.~\ref{fig:2d_ppd}, and the intrinsic uncertainty in the convergence of the nested sampling algorithm.
-Since the expected number of events increases with both parameters of interest $(E_k/L_\gamma, n_0)$, we consider the product of the two rather than them individually.
-By defining the new coordinates $x=E_k/L_\gamma\times n_0$ and $y=n_0$, we find the transformed posterior probability density
+This is caused by the high degeneracy in the posterior distribution, which can be seen from Fig.~\ref{fig:2d_ppd} and the intrinsic uncertainty in the convergence of the nested sampling algorithm.
+Since the expected number of events increases with both parameters of interest $(f_b\eta,n_0)$, we calculated the conditional posterior probability density as

-where $J$ is the Jacobian of the coordinate transformation.
-For the WIND model, the new coordinates are $x=A_*^3(E_k/L_\gamma)^{-1/2}$ and $y=A_*$.
-The resulting posterior probability densities are shown in Fig.~\ref{fig:1d_ppd}.